Manufacturing

 Bring the decision back under a clock you control.

-Planr is in production today at a live, eight-plant operation.
-It adapts to your ERP through configuration rather than a rebuild.
-Start with the lag report you already produce, and the rest follows.
+Planr runs at an eight-plant operation today.
+It adapts to your ERP via configuration, not a rebuild.
+Start with the lag report you already produce.